open-telemetry/opentelemetry-dotnet-instrumentation/docs/design.md

 versions, you can still address conflicts using the methods described in [Handling of Assembly version Conflicts](./troubleshooting.md#handling-of-assembly-version-conflicts).

+### `System.Diagnostics.DiagnosticSource` versions

+`System.Diagnostics.DiagnosticSource` can be referenced in two versions.

+- .NET Framework is referencing the latest supported version.
+  Automatic redirection is forcing this version if instrumented application bring own copy.
+- .NET is referencing the lowest supported version.
+  The version can be upgraded by the instrumented application.

 ## Further reading

 OpenTelemetry: